google/knative-gcp/docs/examples/metrics/README.md

     Filter: `project_id="<your_project_id>"`
     Aggregator: `50th percentile`

-    A stacked bar graph for the above query with 5 events received by the trigger will look this over a few minutes:
+    A stacked bar graph for the above query with 5 events received by the Trigger will look this over a few minutes:

     ![Alt text](trigger_latencies.png)